jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 Once the time limit is reached, the child with the highest ratio of wins to total games simulated is returned.
 Our tree policy expands the first entry in the list of possible moves if the node currently being considered has not yet been fully expanded.
-Otherwise, it applies the UCT method, using Equation (1) with c = 0.1 to traverse to the best child until it reaches a leaf node, upon which it returns the leaf node, or it reaches a node that has not yet been fully expanded, upon which a move in its list of possible moves is expanded.
+Otherwise, it applies the UCT method, with c = 0.1 to traverse to the best child until it reaches a leaf node, upon which it returns the leaf node, or it reaches a node that has not yet been fully expanded, upon which a move in its list of possible moves is expanded.
 When a potential move is